SepBeheshti/Deloitte_CodingChallenge/README.md

 Apart from that, the user will be provided with additional guidelines to increase the complexity of their password.
 ```

+## Number of times the password has been leaked

-While calculating the strength, the program checks to see whether the password has been leaked and how
+After calculating the strength, the program checks to see whether the password has been leaked and how
-many times by querying the HaveIBeenPwned V2 API:
+many times by querying the [HaveIBeenPwned V2 API](https://haveibeenpwned.com/API/v2#PwnedPasswords):
 ```
 1. The password is hashed using the SHA1 hashing algorithm

 2. The first 5 characters of the hashed password is extracted as the prefix (to comply with the k-Anonymity model) and the remaining characters are stored as the suffix

-3. Using the prefix, a GET request is sent to the API and all results with that prefix are returned (300-500 results)
+3. Using the prefix, a GET request is sent to the API and all results with that prefix are returned (381-584 results)

-4. The results from the GET request are stored in a textfile and using sequential searching of the suffix the password is found
+4. The results from the GET request are stored in a List and the passwords suffix is queried using LINQ
+        - The result is formatted as follows: 0136E006E24E7D152139815FB0FC6A50B15:2

-5. The second part of the string determines the number of times the password has been breached and pwned, therefore this is relayed to the user on the console application
+5. The second part of the returned string determines the number of times the password has been breached and this is relayed to the user on the console application
 ```